One Impulse from Vernal Wood

 Dreaming One Impulse from Vernal Wood, Chesterwood National Historic Trust 9-acre woodland, Stockbridge, MA 2019 – 21

 DREAMING Gives an extended life to a fallen tree utilizing the remains of a full-growth hemlock destroyed in a storm.
 The sculptural configuration animates the reconfigured tree elements into a dream like three dimensionally drawn form.
-When a tree falls the greater amounts of sunlight induce a burst of new undergrowth and new trees on the forest floor.
-Our storm damaged hemlock and sculptural intervention are animated throughout the day with dabbled light as the sun moves across the sky.
+Our storm damaged hemlock and sculptural intervention are animated throughout the day as the sun moves across the sky.
 Dreaming alludes to the inter-connectedness , co-existence and cooperative systems always present in the forest.

 Link One Impulse from Vernal Wood, Chesterwood National Historic Trust 9-acre woodland, Stockbridge, MA 2019 – 21